Afghanistan Museum Hamburg

 UPDATE 2013: It is with great sadness that I have to report that this museum is now gone!
 It was forced out of its previous premises (when these required refurbishment) and could not afford to relocate, at least so I was informed by its former neighbour, the Spice Museum.
 This is a truly great loss.
 What a pity.

-More background info: Travelling to Afghanistan is still pretty much out of the question for tourists (unless you're into danger tourism), and it remains to be seen when, if ever, the country will settle down and reopen for tourism.
+is still pretty much out of the question (unless you're into danger tourism), and it remains to be seen when, if ever, the country will settle down and reopen for tourism.

-The Taliban may have initially been overthrown after the US-led invasion in late 2001, but current developments rather indicate that that was only a temporary success and that they may well end up on top again.
+The Taliban may have initially been overthrown after the US-led invasion in late 2001, but recent developments made it clear that that was only a temporary success.
+Within days of the departure of Americans and their Allies in 2021, the Taliban ended up on top again.
 At least it is clear that the poor country is not yet on the road to peace it has been supposed to be for quite some time now.
-It remains one of the most depressing places in world politics and the news, and no tourist destination …
+It remains one of the most depressing places in world politics and the news, and no tourist destination

-Here at this museum, you could at least still see one of these Buddhas in miniature (as well as in photos – before and after ..).
+).
+Here, you could at least still see one of these Buddhas in miniature (and in photos – before and after ..).